PixelCyber/Thor/demo-en/demo_list.md

 Thor is a HTTP sniffer, a source of HTTP traffics will be necessary.

-Thor used a VPN tunnel to set up a source of HTTP traffics from both WiFi and cellular of local device.
+Thor used a VPN tunnel to set up a source of HTTP traffics from both Wi-Fi and cellular of local device.

 All traffics sniffed by Thor stored in app local only, no records will be uploaded to remote server.
-(Even Thor doesn't have a remote server or something like it, it is totally a local sniffer tool)
+(Even Thor doesn't have a remote server or something like it, it's totally a local sniffer tool.)

 ### 1. Filter in Thor